hmisty/99haizi/README.md

 * The running application on SAE: http://99haizi.sinapp.com/ (doesn't work anymore due to lack of budget)
 * The weibo (sina microblog) of the event: http://weibo.com/jiejiuqier

+## Known Issues

+* no oauth support: since weibo forbids the use of basic auth, the codes doesn't work with weibo apis. it's needed to upgrade to support oauth.
+* no SAE budget: since SAE stops to offer the free budget to use the platform, fix is needed, e.g. upload the id card for getting the certification and soliciting free resources.

 ## License
 The original author, me, Evan Liu (hmisty), would like to publish the codes and documents to the public domain for the great good.